 Welcome to our website!
 We are currently located about 20 minutes outside of Columbus, Ohio and are very active in agility and currently train at IncrediPAWs and dabble in herding a bit and try to take lessons whenever time allows.
 We compete actively at the highest levels of agility in the United States.
-I have been doing agility for 13 years and have earned many titles on several different dogs and competed at several different nationals with great results.
-I do primarily USDAA agility but I also do quite a bit of UKI and AKC as well.
+I have been doing agility for 15 years and have earned many titles on several different dogs and competed at several different nationals with great results.
+I do a mix of USDAA, UKI, and AKC agility.
 I have handled several dogs for friends and been successful there, too.
 Dogs are my first passion and agility is my second.
 My dogs mean the world to me, they of course, all live inside of my house and most sleep in my bed at night!
 Each one of them is apart of the family.
 My dogs are all on a minimal vaccine protocol and eat a mixture of raw and kibble depending on what works best for them.
 I am big into canine fitness and keeping my dogs fit and active through hiking and lots of conditioning and core strength exercises.
 I am hugely invested into the world of dog training as well as the world of studying Border Collies temperaments, structure and lineage and am constantly looking to learn more.
-I am often jokingly made fun of for knowing bloodlines like the back of my hand after many years and hours upon hours of researching lines.
+I am often jokingly made fun of for knowing pedigrees like the back of my hand after many years and hours upon hours of researching lines.

 About Our Breeding Program